Kentucky Roofing Contractor Bond: A Comprehensive Guide

 The Kentucky Roofing Contractors Association requires contractors to purchase the Roofing Contractor Bond as a prerequisite to registering with their trade organization.
 The bond ensures that the consumers will receive compensation for financial harm if the contractor fails to abide by the terms of the contract.
 In short, the bond is a type of insurance that protects the public if the roofing contractor does not provide the agreed upon services.

 How Can an Insurance Agent Obtain a Kentucky Roofing Contractor Surety Bond?

 BondExchange makes obtaining a Kentucky Roofing Contractor Bond easy.
 Simply login to your account and use our keyword search to find the “contractor” bond in our database.
 Don’t have a login?
-Enroll now and let us help you satisfy your customers’ needs.
+Gain access now and let us help you satisfy your customers’ needs.
 Our friendly underwriting staff is available by phone (800) 438-1162, email or chat from 7:30 AM to 7:00 PM EST to assist you.

 At BondExchange, our 40 years of experience, leading technology, and access to markets ensures that we have the knowledge and resources to provide your clients with fast and friendly service whether obtaining quotes or issuing bonds.

 Not an agent?
 Then let us pair you with one!